 Is IPL and laser hair removal the same?

 Many people confuse laser hair removal and IPL.
 IPL is not a laser.
 They both use light but that is where the similarities end.
 Not many people know there is any difference between IPL and laser hair removal technologies.
-Often thought of as similar.
-However, the difference between laser hair removal and IPL are many.
 If you are trying to make a decision between or IPL treatments, we’ve prepared you a comparison guide for you to help you make your decision.

 Understanding Laser Hair Removal

 Laser hair removal is selective photothermolysis (SPTL).
 The crucial element in laser hair removal is matching specific wavelengths of light and pulse duration to the hair target.
 The hair target is the melanin found in the hair follicle.
 Melanin is a naturally occurring pigment in our skin and hair is associated with determining colour.
 Importantly for safety and comfort, the laser energy is focused and absorbed only into the follicle, thus avoiding the surrounding skin tissue area.